2022 Civic Democratic Party leadership election: Voting

-Election was set for 9 April 2022, with more than 600 voting delegates gathering in O2 universum Centre.
+The vote was set for 9 April 2022, with more than 600 voting delegates gathering in O2 universum Centre.
 Fiala was the sole candidate.
 Fiala acknowledged during his nomination speech that many voters had chosen ODS as a lesser evil, and said the party should keep that in mind.
 He said that voters had decided to give the party another chance and ODS could not afford to disappoint them.
-He also noted as a success of his leadership that ODS had returned to the position of senior government paty.
+He also noted as a success of his leadership that ODS had returned to the position of senior government party.
 Fiala won reelection with 510 of 534 votes.
 24 votes were invalid.